-In addition, by opening Terminal through the context menu in Windows 11, it will open in the current path and without administrator rights.
-For example, you right-clicked on the desktop and launched the Terminal and it will start from the current path C: \ Users \ PCName \ Desktop.
+In addition, opening Terminal through the context menu in Windows 11 will open in the current path and without administrator rights.
+For example, if you right-click on the desktop and launch the Terminal, it will start from the present path C: \ Users \ PCName \ Desktop.

 Open Windows Terminal in Windows 11